remiller1450/loc-mfdr-paper/README.md

 # loc-mfdr-paper
-Materials to reproduce the paper "Feature-specific inference for penalized regression using local false discovery rates"
+Code to reproduce the paper "Feature-specific inference for penalized regression using local false discovery rates"